-In the previous blog, “Know-How To Manage Multi-Site Configurations in Drupal 8” (link of the same), we learned about managing configurations across multiple sites and acquiring features from the common core platform.
+In the previous blog, “Know-How To Manage Multi-Site Configurations in Drupal 8”, we learned about managing configurations across multiple sites and acquiring features from the common core platform.

 Today, the II part of this blog series will give you deep insights into the implementation of "Configuration Management across multiple sites".

 But before moving ahead, let’s revisit the problem statement as discussed in Part 1-

 The objective was to create one profile, i.e., “Core Platform” and accumulate all common features for easy distribution and sharing across multiple brands.

 Additionally, these features were made pluggable as well available for use to each brand in the future.

 But there were two major challenges ahead.
 They were-

 - There can be a massive amount of files to manage across 18 brands that may require more work upon them